 The examination of the field sales manager’s job activities.
 Subjects include selling skills, expense management, time management, merchandising/advertising plans, sales report writing/sales forecast plans, trade show management and human resource skills.

 AMM 4100 RECREATIONAL MARINE INDUSTRIES AFTERMARKET (3 credits)

-The organization, capitalization, layout, product lines, inventory control, purchasing, personnel, financial control and other management topics for the wholesale and retail segments of the recreational marine industries aftermarket are explored.
-Functions of consumer-oriented marketing are looked at for all segments.
+We explore the organization, capitalization, layout, product lines, inventory control, purchasing, personnel, financial control and other management topics for the wholesale and retail segments of the recreational marine industries aftermarket.
+We look at functions of consumer-oriented marketing for all segments.